Dariusz Jemielniak

 Dariusz Jemielniak (born 17 March 1975) is a professor of management at Kozminski University, faculty associate at the Berkman Klein Center for Internet & Society at Harvard University, and vice-president of Polish Academy of Sciences.

-His interests revolve about social data science and collaborative society, open collaboration projects (such as Wikipedia or F/LOSS), strategy of knowledge-intensive organizations, virtual communities.
-In 2015, he was elected to the Wikimedia Foundation board of trustees.
+His interests revolve about social data science and collaborative society, open collaboration projects (such as Wikipedia or F/LOSS), strategy of knowledge-intensive organizations, virtual communities, and disinformation.
+In 2015, he was elected to the Wikimedia Foundation board of trustees and has served for three consecutive terms until 2025.
+In 2024 European Commission appointed him to the board of European Institute of Innovation and Technology.